TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 .. class:: RawIOBase

-   Base class for raw binary I/O.  It inherits :class:`IOBase`.
+   Base kundi for raw binary I/O.  It inherits :class:`IOBase`.
 There is no public constructor.

    Raw binary I/O typically provides low-level access to an underlying OS device or API, and does not try to encapsulate it in high-level primitives (this is left to Buffered I/O and Text I/O, described later in this page).

-   In addition to the attributes and methods from :class:`IOBase`, :class:`RawIOBase` provides the following methods:
+   In addition to the attributes and methods kutoka :class:`IOBase`, :class:`RawIOBase` provides the following methods:

    .. method:: read(size=-1)

-      Read up to *size* bytes from the object and return them.
+      Read up to *size* bytes kutoka the object and return them.
 As a convenience, if *size* is unspecified or -1, all bytes until EOF are returned.
       Otherwise, only one system call is ever made.
 Fewer than *size* bytes may be returned if the operating system call returns fewer than *size* bytes.